-When it comes to data protection, PDPA imposes the following nine obligations on organizations:
+When it comes to data protection, the PDPA imposes the following nine obligations on organizations:

 Organizations must only collect, use or disclose personal data for purposes for which an individual gives expressed or deemed consent.
 Organizations must also provide the notification for the purpose.
 Individuals must be allowed to withdraw consent.

 Organizations must notify individuals of the purposes for which their data is collected, used, or disclosed on or before such collection, use or disclosure.
-The breach notification obligation is still under review in the case of PDPA.
+The breach notification obligation is still under review.

 - Access and Correction

 Upon request made by an individual, organizations should make corrections to the data or inform individuals about the details of the data collected.

 Organizations must make information about data protection policies, practices, and complaints processes available on request.
 It must also designate one or more individuals as a Data Protection Officer to ensure that the organization complies with the PDPA.